|

 Is another one of our successful farmers who resides in the village.

-Mr. Haskins came to northern Wisconsin from Vermont and located
+Mr. Haskins came to northern Wisconsin from Vermont and

 at Hudson, Wis., some thirty-seven years ago, coming to Spooner in